gpii-ops/gpii-infra/gcp/README.md

 You can run all `kubectl` commands mentioned below inside of an interactive shell started with `rake sh`.

-### Data corruption on a single CouchDB replica

-In this scenario we rely on CouchDB ability to recover from loss of one or more replicas (our current production CouchDB settings allow us to lose up to 2 random nodes and still keep data integrity).
-The best course of action as follows:

-1. Make sure that you figured affected CouchDB pod properly
-1. There is a PVC object, associated with affected CouchDB pod.
-Let's say affected pod is `couchdb-couchdb-1`, then corresponding PVC is `database-storage-couchdb-couchdb-1`, located in the same namespace.
-1. Delete associated PVC and then affected pod.
-For our example case:
-   * `kubectl --namespace gpii delete pvc database-storage-couchdb-couchdb-1`
-   * `kubectl --namespace gpii delete pod couchdb-couchdb-1`
-1. After target pod is terminated, Persistent Disk that was mounted into it thru corresponding PVC will be destroyed as well.
-1. When new pod is created to replace deleted one, corresponding PVC will be created as well, and, thru it, new PV object for new GCE PD.
-1. Run `rake deploy_module[couchdb]` to patch newly created PV with annotations for `k8s-snapshots`.
-1. CouchDB cluster will replicate data to recreated node automatically.
-1. Corrupted node is now recovered.
-   * You can check DB status on recovered node with `kubectl exec --namespace gpii -it couchdb-couchdb-N -c couchdb -- curl -s http://$TF_VAR_couchdb_admin_username:$TF_VAR_couchdb_admin_password@127.0.0.1:5984/gpii/`, where N is node index.

 ### The CouchDB cluster won't converge because one of its disks is in the wrong zone

 Consider this scenario: